 But where can you get custom jewelry designed and made?

-You will have to go to a custom jeweler of your choice.
+You will have to go to a custom jeweler in Miami.
 However, make sure you choose carefully.
 Always choose a jeweler with a great reputation in the industry so that you can avoid getting low-quality jewels and precious metals or getting overcharged for sub-par work.
 Also make sure that the jeweler will closely listen to your thoughts on your custom pieces while still adding their expert advice to your ideas to make sure that your jewelry will be one of a kind, original pieces that you will leave with and love forever.

 So what are some good custom jewelry ideas for you for 2018?